ryanpig/tank-game-opt/README.md

 # Implenmented approaches

 ### Grid
-- Instread of going over each pixel, we only need to traverse each grid to calculate tanks in the grid, which improves the speed from 3.3 to 8;
+- Instread of going over each pixel, we only need to traverse each grid to calculate tanks in the grid, which improves the speed from 3.3x to 8x;

 ### The separation of rendering and updating
-- The tie of the rendering coming w/ updating calculation is broken by control flow, which leads to another performance boost from 8 to 11.4.
+- The tie of the rendering coming w/ updating calculation is broken by using manual control flow, which leads to another performance boost from 8x to 11.4x.

 ### Multi-threading
-- It only slightly helps performance from 11.4 to 12.1 since the overhead of thread creation compensates the benefit of concurrency.
+- It only slightly helps performance from 11.4x to 12.1x since the overhead of thread creation compensates the benefit of concurrency.

 ### others
 - Use lookup tables to replace intense calculation function e.g. sqrt